Projects

 Save Valley Conservancy

-The Savé Valley Conservancy (SVC) is one of the largest private wilderness areas in Africa, measuring 120km N-S and 32 E-W. It consists of sixteen farms, most of which are still occupied by the original owners.
+The Savé Valley Conservancy (SVC) is one of the largest private wilderness areas in Africa, measuring 120km N-S and 32 E-W. It consists of 27 farms, most of which are still occupied by the original 16 owners.
 Having transformed from cattle country to wildlife in the early 1990s, hunting has been the main business of the conservancy.
 With recent restrictions to this livelihood we decided to become involved in a big way in 2011.

 We are donating field kit, wages, vehicles and training to this project.
 Existing wildlife has been disturbed by increasing amounts of land re-distribution settlement.
 Save Valley Conservancy boasts a large population of both black and white and is one of the last great strongholds of rhino in Zimbabwe.
+The combined numbers are over 275 and SVC is one of seven populations in Africa with more than 200.

 There is also a very important Wild Dog project in SVC – see www.africanwildlifeconservationfund.org